IQSS/dss-rbuild/README.md

 [Conclusion](./conclusion.Rmd)

-This repo also includes the *devex* package in a subdirectory, which serves as a very simple example of a package in R.
+This repo also includes the *devex* package in a subdirectory, which serves as a very simple example of a package in R. You can find it [at this link](https://github.com/amspector100/packageguidelines/tree/master/devex).

+For more information about the guide, see the [Introduction](./index.Rmd).
+For more information about the devex package, see either the DESCRIPTION file or the Readme in [this subdirectory](https://github.com/amspector100/packageguidelines/tree/master/devex).